-ISSUE: What real property (residential and commercial) and personal property tax rates should be advertised for public hearing.
+ISSUE: What real property (residential and commercial) and personal property tax rates should be adopted.

-RECOMMENDATION: That City Council: (1) pass the proposed ordinances on first reading; and (2) advertise them for public hearing on Tuesday, April 22, and second reading and final passage on Monday, May 5.
-The ordinances reflect:
+RECOMMENDATION: That City Council hold the public hearing on Tuesday, April 22, and consider the ordinance for second reading and final passage on Monday, May 5.
+The maximized rates authorized by Council reflect:

-- 1. A base real estate tax rate on residential, commercial and industrial property for calendar year 2008 of \$ per one hundred dollars of assessed valuation; - 2.
-An add-on real estate tax rate on non-residential commercial and industrial property for calendar year 2008 to be dedicated for transportation purposes of \$ per one hundred dollars of valuation; and - 3.
+- 1. A base real estate tax rate on residential, commercial and industrial property for calendar year 2008 of up to \$0.86 per one hundred dollars of assessed valuation; - 2.
+An add-on real estate tax rate on non-residential commercial and industrial property for calendar year 2008 to be dedicated for transportation purposes of up to \$0.02 per one hundred dollars of valuation; and - 3.
 A personal property tax rate on vehicles and business tangible property for calendar year 2008 of \$4.75 per one hundred dollars of valuation.

 DISCUSSION: Under the requirements of The Code of Virginia (The Code), the City Council annually must establish real property and personal property tax rates for each calendar year.
 The Code also establishes certain advertising and public hearing requirements prior to the adoption of these property tax rates.
 One of these Code requirements is that the rates that Council chooses to advertise are the highest rates that Council can consider adopting.
+Council chose the maximum rates it would consider on March 15.

-It should be noted, as discussed below, that the State Code requires a separate public hearing (i.e., separate from the budget hearing on April 14) on the real property tax rate if the rates levied for the year in which the proposed tax rate applies would increase by more than one percent (after the value of new construction has been deducted).
-This would be the case in CY 2008 because the increased value of commercial properties yielded an overall increase in assessments of
+It should be noted, as discussed below, that the State Code requires a separate public hearing (i.e., separate from the budget hearing held on April 14) on the real property tax rate if the rates levied for the year in which the proposed tax rate applies would increase by more than one percent (after the value of new construction has been deducted).
+This would be the case in CY

+2008 because the increased value of commercial properties yielded an overall increase in assessments of 4.0%.